A man named Kohl arrives in New York, using the alias Wallace Nagel, and two men discuss him and figure that he knows everything.

 As Reese arrives at the site and heads up the stairs, Steiller makes a call and says that he's the only one who knew.
 A woman at the other end answers: Anja.
 Steiller explains that she found him a few years after they defected, and that she was afraid of her husband.
 While Kohl is distracted, Steiller attacks him but Kohl throws him over the edge and the man falls to his death.
 Reese arrives too late to prevent Kohl from escaping.
 He's overheard the conversation and realizes that Kohl is going after Anja next because she betrayed him.

 As Heinlein is deported and leaves the station, Fusco figures that at least Carter's mystery man gets results.
 Carter doesn't see it that way, and Fusco secretly sends the car's GPS tracking signal to Reese.
 Reese figures the route to the airport and sets up with a sniper rifle while Finch acts as spotter.
-When the car approaches, Reese shoots the tire and it goes off the road.
+When the car approaches, Reese shoots the engine and it goes off the road.
 Reese confronts Heinlein and demands to know where they can find Anja.
 Heinlein claims he can do nothing but secretly slips Reese the address.
 Reese and Finch then head to Anja's home in Morningside.

 Kohl goes to Anja's apartment, takes out the security cam, and goes inside.
 Reese is already there and tells him that Anja is safe.
 He covers Kohl with his gun, but makes the mistake of getting close enough for Kohl to knock him out.